kay-pringle/CS-330-PLP-Kay-Pringle/README.md

 Now it's time to move on to naming conventions and the various data types that JavaScript has.
 We will cover a lot in this section, so please buckle up!

 ### Naming Conventions
-First and foremost, here is an example of the variety of variables with correct syntax to serve as a reference as we go along to explore the various datatypes and naming conventions:
+First and foremost, here is an example of the variety of variables with correct syntax to serve as a reference as we go along to explore the various datatypes and naming conventions in the below coding example:

+### Coding Example 1
 ````
 var xNumber = 5;
 const tNumber = 7;